 Clinical Guideline Recommendations use of acetaminophen, opioids, or pain patches for patients with symptomatic osteoarthritis of the knee.
 There is a lack of compelling evidence to recommend for or against the use of intraarticular corticosteroids for patients with symptomatic osteoarthritis of the knee.
-Definite with a marker of a set a substitute of the Large of health actions Patients with symptomatic osteoarthritis of the knee should not use hyaluronic acid.
+Definite with a marker of a set a subject of the Linear should not use Patients with symptomatic osteoarthritis of the knee should not use hyaluronic acid.
 There is a lack of compelling evidence to recommend for or against the use of growth factor injections and/or platelet rich plasma for patients with symptomatic osteoarthritis of the knee.
 European Federation Painful polyneuropathy of Neurological Diabetic and non-diabetic painful polyneuropathy are similar in Societies: symptomatology and with respect to treatment response, with the Guidelines on the exception of human immunodeficiency virus (HIV)-induced neuropathy.
 Pharmacological Treatment of Neuropathic Pain Recommended first-line treatments include tricyclic antidepressants, gabapentin, pregabalin, and serotonin norepinephrine reuptake inhibitors (duloxetine, venlafaxine).
-(2010) 81 Tramadol is recommended second line, except for patients with (/ exacerbations of pain or those with predominant coexisting non- neuropathic pain.
+(2010) Tramadol is recommended second line, except for patients with ( / exacerbations of pain or those with predominant coexisting non- neuropathic pain.
 Strong opioids are recommended third-line treatments due to concerns regarding long-term safety, including addiction potential and misuse.
-In HIV-associated polyneuropathy, only lamotrigine (in patients receiving) antiretroviral treatment), smoking cannabis, and capsaicin patches were found moderately useful.
-PHN Recommended first-line treatments include a tricyclic antidepressant, Recommended first-line treatments include a tricyclic antidepressant and treatments and tre gabapentin, or pregabalin.
+In HIV-associated polyneuropathy, only lamotrigine (in patients receiving antiretroviral treatment), smoking cannabis, and capsaicin patches were found moderately useful.
+PHN Recommended first-line treatments include a tricyclic antidepressant, Recommended firs gabapentin, or pregabalin.
 Topical lidocaine with its excellent tolerability may be considered first-line in the elderly, especially if there are concerns of adverse events of oral medications.
-Strong opioids and capsaicin cream are recommended as second-line therapies. ans.sp.co.
+Strong opioids and capsaicin cream are recommended as second-line therapies.
 Trigeminal neuralgia Recommended first-line treatments include carbamazepine and oxcarbazepine.
 Oxcarbazepine may be preferred because of decreased potential for drug interactions.
 Patients with intolerable adverse events may be prescribed lamotrigine but should also be considered for a surgical intervention.
-Occupation to the contraction of Central pain Recommended first-line treatments include amitriptyline, gabapentin or progabalia. pregabalin.
+Control noin Central pain - Recommended first line treatments include amitriptuline, gabanentin or Recommended first-line treatments include amitriptyline, gabapentin or pregabalin.
 Tramadol may be considered second-line.
-Strong enjoids are recommended as second, or third line if chronic Strong opioids are recommended as second- or third-line if chronic treatment is not an issue.
+Strong opioids are recommended as second- or third-line if chronic treatment is not an issue.
 Lamotrigine may be considered in central post-stroke pain or spinal cord injury pain with incomplete cord lesion and brush-induced allodynia and cannabinoids in multiple sclerosis only if all other treatments fail.
 American Academy Anticonvulsants of Neurology/